TopoRec: Point Cloud Recognition Using Topological Data Analysis: Experiments and Results

-Next, we tested our proposed \tda~framework on four real-world datasets, Oxford RobotCar and three from NUS, and compared the Recall-1\% values against two state-of-the-art baselines, i.e., PointnetVlad and PCAN.
-The results are presented in Table \ref{tab:recall1p_comp}.
-This result demonstrates the strength of the \tda~framework in a large-scale place recognition application using point clouds.
-Remember that unlike the baselines used here, our proposed technique does not require extensive training and GPU computations.
+Remember that, unlike the PointNetVlad and PCAN baselines used here, our proposed technique does not require extensive training and GPU computations.
 For example, it took \tda~just $325, 61, 47, \text{and } 47$ sec. for the datasets Oxford, NUS-U, NUS-R, and NUS-B, respectively, for pre-processing steps 1 and 2 in Algo. \ref{fig:alg}.
-Still, \tda~could outperform PointNetVlad by $15.3$, $10.3$, $21.4$, $7.9$ percentages on Oxford, NUS-U, NUS-R, and NUS-B datasets respectively.
+Still, \tda~could outperform PointNetVlad by $15.3$, $10.3$, $21.4$, $7.9$ percentages on Oxford, NUS-U, NUS-R, and NUS-B datasets, respectively.
 On the other hand, we outperformed PCAN by $11.8$, $3.8$, $10.5$, $6.4$ percentages on those datasets.
+Note that the query times are reported in Table \ref{tab:time_NCLT}.
 Overall, \tda~outperformed PointNetVlad and PCAN by $13.72$ and $8.12$ percentages across these four real-world large-scale datasets used as a standard for point cloud-based place recognition.

-Representative successful retrievals for these datasets are shown in Fig. \ref{fig:queryandmatch_oxford}.
+When compared with SC and M2DP, we find that for the Oxford and NUS-U datasets, \tda~ achieved superior performance to these traditional baselines by a few percentage points.
+While SC and M2DP slightly outperformed \tda~in NUS-R and NUS-B datasets, our approach delivered superior results in two other important datasets, underscoring its overall robustness and competitiveness.
+Representative successful and failed retrievals for these datasets are shown in Figs. \ref{fig:queryandmatch_oxford} and \ref{fig:failure_oxford}, respectively.

-We also investigate Recall @$N$ values for Oxford and NUS datasets.
+We also investigate Recall @$N$ values for \tda~ on the Oxford and NUS datasets.
 The result is presented in Fig. \ref{fig:recallN_avg}.
 Recall @$N$ increased with the increase in $N$, a trend that was also observed for PointNetVlad~\cite{uy2018pointnetvlad}.
-The average query runtimes for the Oxford and NUS-U/R/B datasets were 210, 260, 240, and 222 ms., respectively.